-Possible Cause Solutions Starting a faulty engine for See"8.STARTING THE ENGINE" long time.
-And check the fuel/air/ ignition/ compression system.
-Let the main switch (key) When stopping the engine, turn off on while parking the UTV. the main switch (key) off at once.
+Possible Cause Solutions Starting a faulty engine for long time See"8.STARTING THE ENGINE" And check the fuel/ air/ ignition/ compression system Let the main switch (key) on while parking the UTV When stopping the engine, turn off the main switch (key) off at once trouble.
+It should be helpful, however, as a guide to troubleshooting.
+Refer to the relative procedure in this manual for inspection, adjustment and replacement of parts.
+Adjustment and replacement must be done by your dealer.

-This UTV equipped with an electric start system.
-If the battery is under charging, the UTV will not run.
+This UTV is equipped with EFI system ,If the battery is under 12 Volt, the engine will not start.